Art & Design

 Art, design and creativity are integral to the delivery and ethos of our LEAP curriculum.
 Children are introduced to a wide range of artists, techniques and rich experiences, which enable them to develop their knowledge and skills progressively throughout their time at LEAP.

-Our art curriculum introduces children to the artists of the past, who have had a profound impact on current arts and artistic ways of thinking.
+Our art curriculum introduces children to the artists of the past and present, who have had a profound impact on current arts and artistic ways of thinking.
 These artists are from a variety of art movements and allow the children to explore new vocabulary, styles of working and a knowledge of art history.
 Our creative lessons mean that children develop their observation, line-work and artistic skills from an early age in painting, drawing, mixed-media and printmaking.
 This is developed as they go through the school, leaving us in Year 6 as confident, knowledgeable and well-rounded artists.

 Creativity promotes critical and analytical thinking, empowers students, develops self-esteem and forges connections between the different subjects as school and between school life and the wider world.
 Becoming creative thinkers enables young people to think and act independently and encourages entrepreneurial and innovative thinking, skills which are increasingly important in a competitive and changing world.